 Nottingham Canal OS Map - Mobile GPS OS Map with Location tracking

 Nottingham Canal Open Street Map - Mobile GPS Map with Location tracking

 A must see on the canal is the unique Canalhouse pub in the city centre.
 It is famous for having a canal that extends into the Grade II listed building, complete with resident narrow boats.
 There's also a large covered beer garden situated by the canal side which enables people to sit outside no matter the weather.
 You can find it at 48-52 Canal Street, NG1 7EH

 Also of interest is the Fellows, Morton & Clayton housed in the former museum.
 The 19th century pub has nice outdoor seating next to the canal.
 It's also on Canal Street near to the Canalhouse pub.

 Further Information and Other Local Ideas

 For another easy waterside stroll near the city head a few miles east to the picturesque Gunthorpe.
 This lovely village includes a pretty lock, a rushing weir and a fine riverside hotel for post walk refreshment.
-Fiskerton with its million pound properties is just up the river from here as well.
+Rolleston and Fiskerton with its million pound properties is just up the river from here as well.